-For further guidance about City Research Online, please see our Library Guide.
+For further guidance, please see our City Research Online Library Guide.

 See our Grey literature guide for finding sources of semi or informally published materials such as research reports, theses, conference proceedings working papers, white papers, government, academic, business and industry reports etc.